 For more things to do in the city, visit our San Francisco Itineraries post.
-It has 1, 2, and 3-day suggested itineraries and also includes lists of things to do to help you customize an itinerary to fit your interests.
-The lists include major sights, parks and gardens, performing arts, museums, interesting neighborhoods, and more.
+It has customizable itineraries and also includes lists of things to do and see in San Francisco.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!

 Hiking in San Francisco

 Getting to and from the Trails on Public Transit